 It was good timing I moved it to its current site http://feed2js.org in late 2005 as I left Maricopa in March 2006 for my current gig at the NMC… and that XServe was pretty much ignore or decommissioned by the IT staff with no one around to fend for it or tend to it.

 At this time, I am overwhelmed that the tings till works and people use it, and I don’t get too much email about it.
 I did get some help this year from 2 keen people who helped close some security flaws, but again, I am not seeing much opportunity to be heavily involve.

 So I am looking for some interested programmers who might want to take a crack at cleaning up the code, and even someone who might be interested in leading the effort; I will gladly hand over the keys to the forge to the right folks.

 Help this lonely code…. http://eduforge.org/projects/feed2js/

-The post "Feed2JS Posts Personal Ad – Single, Lonely Open Source Software Seeks Eager PHP/RSS Coders" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2007/12/feed2js-os/) on December 17, 2007.
+The post "Feed2JS Posts Personal Ad – Single, Lonely Open Source Software Seeks Eager PHP/RSS Coders" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2007/12/feed2js-os/) on December 17, 2007.